 THE BEEF IS PRESSURED COOKED IN INSTANT POT AND THEN RENDANG IS REDUCED ON STOVE-TOP

 Why in the world do I want to do that you would ask!
 Wouldn’t it be more convenient to reduce the sauce right there in the Instant Pot.
 I tried!
 While it’s possible to do this, it really creates a mess.
-I can’t control the level of heat on the saute mode in Instant pot, which means, the rendang is continously boiling at possibly high heat and the sauce keep splattering all over.
-I finally decided to transfer the rendang to regular pot and reduce it over low to medium heat.
+I can’t control the level of heat on the saute mode in Instant pot, which means, the rendang is continuously boiling at possibly high heat and the sauce keep splattering all over.
+I finally decided to transfer the rendang to a regular pot and reduce it over low to medium heat.
 It works great!
 Beef is tender in half the time and less mess.

 USEFUL TIPS YOU NEED TO KNOW TO MAKE THE BEST BEEF RENDANG PADANG